shash3061/ML_Web_App/README.md

 # ML Web App

-Created a Machine Learning Web Application using scikit-learn and streamlit.
+Building a Machine Learning Web Application using scikit-learn and streamlit.